To configure your LDAP connections, provide an array with key-value pairs to set various parameters.

 ldap.conf with the full file path using (replace

-the location of the file):
+my-custom-path with the location of the file):

 TLS_CACERT my-custom-path/ca.pem TLS_REQCERT hard